wjakob/nanobind/docs/porting.rst

 Use of the :cpp:func:`nb::make_iterator() <make_iterator>`,
 :cpp:func:`nb::make_key_iterator() <make_key_iterator>`, and
-:cpp:func:`nb::make_value_iterator() <make_value_iterator>` requires including
+:cpp:func:`nb::make_value_iterator() <make_value_iterator>` functions requires
-the additional header file ``nanobind/make_iterator.h``.
+including the additional header file ``nanobind/make_iterator.h``.
 The interface of these functions has also slightly changed: all take a Python scope and a name as first and second arguments, which are used to permanently "install" the iterator type (which is created on demand).
 See the `test suite
 <https://github.com/wjakob/nanobind/blob/master/tests/test_make_iterator.cpp>`_
 for a worked out example.